 Rose is funny and kind, but having been brought up in Bou Saada, Algeria, she is also a little wild and very unconventional.
 She is on her way to her new husband’s estate in Scotland when her ship is damaged in a storm and has to dock at Wrath.
 Bruce McGunn, laird of Wrath, desperately needs money to save his estate from ruin and he resorts to taking her hostage.
 He doesn’t realise that instead of a ransom, Rose will bring him sunshine, laughter and love.

-Did you do any research for your book Marie?
+Did you do any research for The Dream Catcher Marie?
 What resources did you use?

 Unfortunately, I haven’t had the chance to travel to the far North of Scotland yet, so I had to rely on books, maps and the internet to research my novel.
 In fact I have only been to Scotland three times.
 The first time was a family holiday near Dumfries, in the South West of Scotland, an incredibly beautiful and peaceful place.
 Since then we’ve had two short breaks in Edinburgh, which is a wonderful and vibrant city.
 I promised myself that I would travel to the Highlands one day and experience the magic and the wilderness of the landscapes there.